pdsprog/personal_budget/README.md

 # Budget Web App

-A Budget Web App where the user can add/delete expense.
+A Budget Web App where the user can add/delete expenses.

 ## Online Version